All-electron dark matter-electron scattering with random-phase approximation dielectric screening and local field effects: Results

 \subsection{Impacts of LFEs on electron recoil spectra}

-We defined the composite dielectric function, which includes LFEs only up to momentum $q_{\mathrm{LFE}}$, by concatenating $\epsilon^{\mathrm{LFE}}$ and $\epsilon^{\mathrm{noLFE}}$ in section~\ref{sec:Code} [eq.~(\ref{eq:e_comp})].
-In this section, we will analyze how the choice of $q_{\mathrm{LFE}}$ affects the predicted response in Si for both non-relativistic halo DM and semi-relativistic solar-reflected DM (SRDM).
+We defined the composite dielectric function, which includes LFEs only up to momentum $q_{\mathrm{LFE}}$, by concatenating $\epsilon^{\mathrm{LFE}}$ and $\epsilon^{\mathrm{noLFE}}$ in Section~\ref{sec:Code} [Eq.~(\ref{eq:e_comp})].
+In this section, we will analyze how the choice of $q_{\mathrm{LFE}}$ affects the predicted response in Si for both nonrelativistic halo DM and semirelativistic solar-reflected DM (SRDM).

 The maximum velocity of the DM flux, $v_{\mathrm{max}}$, determines the region in $(\omega,q)$ phase space of the dynamic structure factor that is relevant to the scattering rate calculation.
-When the cross section containing the velocity step function in eq.~(\ref{eq:cross_section_iso}) is integrated with the flux to obtain the scattering rate, the constraints imposed by the step function become equivalent to the following kinematic limits on $q$ (see also appendix~\ref{sec:scattering_rate_derivation}):
+When the cross section containing the velocity step function in Eq.~(\ref{eq:cross_section_iso}) is integrated with the flux to obtain the scattering rate, the constraints imposed by the step function become equivalent to the following kinematic limits on $q$ (see also Appendix~\ref{sec:scattering_rate_derivation}):